blakechi/ComVEX/models/swin_transformer/README.md

 # Swin Transformer

 This is an PyTorch implementation of [Swin Transformer: Hierarchical Vision Transformer using Shifted Windows](https://arxiv.org/abs/2103.14030).
 For the official implementation, check out this [repo](https://github.com/microsoft/Swin-Transformer).
+Under construction.

 ## Objects